reconhub/learn/content/solutions/practical-real-time-response-2.md

 assessment, care must be taken to only fit to the point that there is epidemic growth.
 Note that it may be difficult to define this point.

+  - The log-linear model can’t be readily applied if there are days with no cases as you can’t take the log of 0.
+Here we have aggregated to weekly data to avoid this issue, and have set weeks with 0 cases to NA so they are ignored in the analysis.
+  - Here we had quite a few weeks of data to work with but early on in an outbreak a similar analysis may lead to very uncertain estimates of the growth rate and doubling time due to small sample size.
+  - If data on reporting delays had been available, a more informed decision about the number of weeks/days to discard could have been made.

 ## Contact Tracing - Looking at contacts

 Contact tracing is one of the pillars of an Ebola outbreak response.